Updated: 13th May 2023

-The stunning and unspoiled La Maddalena Islands are one of the best beach vacations in the heart of the Mediterranean Sea.
-If you’re looking for beach getaways, this is an ideal vacation spot for beachgoers.
+The stunning and unspoiled La Maddalena is one of the best island vacations sandwich between Sardinia and Corsica, situated in the heart of the Mediterranean Sea.

 The best beach on Spargi Granitic Island is considered to be Cala Granara.
 It is a small, secluded beach with crystal-clear water and white sand.
 The beach is surrounded by granite rocks, which provide shade and privacy.